jitsi/docker-jitsi-meet/README.md

 `JWT_AUTH_TYPE` | (Optional) Controls which module is used for processing incoming JWTs | token `JWT_TOKEN_AUTH_MODULE` | (Optional) Controls which module is used for validating JWTs | token_verification

 This can be tested using the [jwt.io] debugger.
-Use the following samople payload:
+Use the following sample payload:

 ```
 {